senotrusov/notes/arch-linux-installation.md

 ### Set root password and create user

 Set the password for the root user.
 This password is crucial for security and is also required if the system fails to boot properly, allowing you to access the system through the `systemd emergency boot target` for troubleshooting and repair.

+!!! info

-See [Installation guide: Root password](https://wiki.archlinux.org/title/Installation_guide#Root_password) for context.
+    See [Installation guide: Root password](https://wiki.archlinux.org/title/Installation_guide#Root_password) for more context.

 ```sh
 passwd
 ```

 Create a standard non-root user (e.g., `foo`) and add them to the `wheel` group for `sudo` privileges.

+!!! info

     For more information on user management, see [Users and groups](https://wiki.archlinux.org/title/Users_and_groups).

 ```sh
 useradd --create-home --groups wheel foo